Campeche Yucatan Peninsula, Mexico Travel Guide

 Consider offsetting flight emissions.

-Choose accommodations and operators focused on being sustainable.
+Choose accommodations and operators dedicated to sustainability.

 Support initiatives that promote Mayan culture and traditions, including community-run projects and authentic performances.
 The Historic Fortified City's preservation is a effort.